Top 5 Mistakes Beginners Make When Waxing A Moustache

 At The Beard Mentor we have several articles on waxing your moustache; from basic training and styling tips to champion-winning methods, and we hope you’ve found those informative (have a look at some of our most popular ones below).
 That said, we found we were lacking in the “DON’T DO THAT!” category.
-So here’s a few mistakes that myself and the majority of us who have waxed our moustaches have made and have had to learn the hard way.
+So here’s a few mistakes that myself and the majority of beginners have made and have had to learn the hard way when waxing a moustache.

 Oiling Your Moustache Before Applying Wax: Wax is not water soluble.
 However, wax is soluble in oils, and having a freshly oiled moustache can break down the wax as you are applying it.